Roman Dacia: Consolidation (138–161)

-The accession of Antoninus Pius saw the arrival of an emperor who took a cautious approach to the defense of the provinces.
+The accession of Antoninus Pius saw the arrival of an emperor who took a cautious approach to the defense of some provinces.
 The large amount of milestones dated to his reign demonstrates that he was particularly concerned with ensuring that the roads were in a constant state of repair.
-Stamped tiles show that the amphitheater at Ulpia Traiana Sarmizegetusa, which had been built during the earliest years of the colonia, was repaired under his rule.
+Stamped tiles show that the amphitheatre at Ulpia Traiana Sarmizegetusa, which had been built during the earliest years of the colonia, was repaired under his rule.
 In addition, given the exposed position of the larger of the Roman fortifications at Porolissum (near Moigrad, Romania), the camp was reconstructed using stone, and given sturdier walls for defensive purposes.

-Following a revolt around 158, Antoninus Pius undertook another reorganization of the Dacian provinces.
-Dacia Porolissensis (in what is now northern Transylvania), with Porolissum as its capital, remained as it was.
+Following a revolt around 158, Antoninus Pius undertook another reorganisation of the Dacian provinces.
 Dacia Superior was renamed Dacia Apulensis (in Banat and southern Transylvania), with Apulum as its capital, while Dacia Inferior was transformed into Dacia Malvensis (situated at Oltenia).
 Romula was its capital (modern Reșca Dobrosloveni, Romania).
-As per Hadrian's earlier reorganization, each zone was governed by equestrian procurators, and all were responsible to the senatorial governor in Apulensis.
+As per Hadrian's earlier reorganisation, each zone was governed by equestrian procurators, and all were responsible to the senatorial governor in Apulensis.